PrincetonUniversity/job_defense_shield/docs/alert/cancel_gpu_jobs.md

 ## Configuration File

-Below is an example entry for the configuration file where many of the settings are applied:
+Below is an example entry for the configuration file:

 ```yaml
 cancel-zero-gpu-jobs-1: